billsix/cprogrammingbook/doc/05-Arrays.rst

 Be warned: in Old C, strings were stored just like any other character array, and were modifiable.
-Now, the Standard states that although they are are arrays of char, (not const char), attempting to modify them results in undefined behaviour.
+Now, the Standard states that although they are are arrays of char, (not const char), attempting to modify them results in undefined behavior.

 Whenever a string in quotes is seen, it has two